SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 # Common network designs

-Below we will take a closer look into a common network designs used for Openstack deployments.
+Below we will take a closer look into a common network designs used for OpenStack deployments.

 ## VLANs